 The databases listed here are particularly useful for this course.

-Go to the library at www.southwestern.edu/library-and-it/ to search the catalog and databases.
-Bookmark for future use.
-Also find it on the SU app.
+Go to the library at www.southwestern.edu/library-and-it/ to search the catalog [WorldCat@SU] and databases.
+Bookmark the site for future use.
+Also find the library in the Academic Life section of the SU app.

 Create a list of words or concepts related to your topic and use them to search the catalog.
-When you find a good book, the Description in the book's record lists contents and subject headings.
-Clicking on a Subjects link will pull up other books on that topic.
-You can also browse the shelf for related titles.
+Search results will include books, media, articles and more.
+To find just books, use the Search Tools to limit Format to Books.
+The Description in a book's record includes contents and subject headings.
+Click on a Subjects link to find other books on the topic.
+You can also Browse the Shelf for related titles.

 Primary sources are generally created by a participant in, or direct observer of, an event.
 In the field of history, formats can include books or articles published during a time under study, recorded or transcribed interviews, government documents, films, letters, diaries, photographs or works of art.
 They may be used in their original format or reproduced in print or electronically.